insanity54/nanowrimo2017_practice/storynotes.md

 * Astral usage is inconsistent.
 The admin building for instance.
 Who's reality is doing what?
 Is the interior part of the multiverse or is it in someone's astral realm?
 * Yoshida-sensei is supposed to be super casual, but she never said her first name when she introduced herself.
+* After Aldo wakes up after being put into a coma by Tsubasa-sensei's attack barrier, there is a timeline discrepency.
+  * Marth saw Aldo get knocked out, then he goes straight to the cafeteria where Tsubasa-sensei announces The competition's been rescheduled
+  * Tsubasa-sensei should be with unconscious Aldo at that time, or busy doing something far away from school.
+  * (Maybe she was talking to Keito which is why she didn't show up immediately after Marth RV'd?)
+    * In that case, the timeline would be OK.
+After making the announcement, Tsubasa would go to the infirmiry and everything is on track.
+  * The competition being rescheduled needs to happen after some time has passed.
+Maybe after Keito tells Tsubasa to speed up the trapping process.